bryanrcarlson/OFootDocs/README.md

 ## Introduction
 OFoot is a web based carbon footprint calculator that is able to account for the dynamic nature of organic farms by using mechanistic simulations models, automates much of the complexities of providing site-specific input data for these models, and focuses on organic crops grown in the PNW.

+## Wiki
+More information can be found at the Wiki: https://github.com/bryanrcarlson/OFootDocs/wiki